Job Title: Prevention Director

 Approved By: CEO

-The Prevention Director provides leadership and is responsible for aligning staff, resources and vision to advance key organizational prevention programming goals and objectives.
-The Prevention Director leads, develops, and fosters statewide prevention initiatives.
-This position serves on TCFV’s Leadership team.
+The prevention director provides leadership and is responsible for aligning staff, resources and vision to advance key organizational prevention programming goals and objectives.
+The prevention director leads, develops and fosters statewide prevention initiatives.
+This position serves on TCFV’s leadership team and requires high energy and maturity.
+It also requires the ability to serve as a unifying force and to position prevention programmatic discussions at both strategic and tactical levels while informing national prevention initiatives.

 - Provides direct supervision to prevention staff.